Guidelines, Resources, & Forms

 The following guidelines have been modeled after the Association for Higher Education and Disability (AHEAD) Best Practices for Disability Documentation in Higher Education.

-- Once a Student has taken the NECC Assessment and registered for classes, they meet with a Disability Services Specialist to develop a plan for accommodations for each class.
+Once a student has registered for classes, they must meet with a Disability Services Specialist for a Semester Accommodations Meeting (SAM) to develop a plan for accommodations for each class.

-- The student’s Faculty Packet/s will be emailed to each of their instructors informing the instructors of the student’s accommodations.
+The student’s accommodations plan will be emailed to each of their instructors informing the instructors of the student’s classroom and testing accommodations.

-- See: General Information and Student Accommodations Information for more information on available Learning Accommodations Center services
+- See: General Information and Student Accommodations Information for more information on available Accessibility Resources & Services

 - See: Assistive Technology Information for more information on available learning accommodation technologies.